-The saree or sari in Sanskrit literally means a strip of cloth, which is between six and nine yards long used for draping, to make a woman’s traditional attire, with a petticoat or inner skirt and blouse.
+The saree or sari in Sanskrit literally means a strip of cloth.
+It is between six and nine yards long used for draping, to make a woman’s traditional attire, with a petticoat or inner skirt and blouse.
 True to India’s diversity, there are 80 recorded ways to drape a saree.
 The other widely worn traditional outfit is the salwar kameez – two pieces of clothing, a long shirt paired with baggy trousers.
 This is usually accompanied with a dupatta, originally intended to be a veil as a symbol of modesty.
 Both the saree and salwar kameez are made from different cloth, based on the region and occasion, and styled in innumerable ways.

 The salwar kameez without a dupatta is a traditional attire for men.
 These are made in a wide variation of styles depending on locally sourced textile and geography.
 A sarong could also be considered a traditional piece of clothing for men in the Indian subcontinent - called different names (Lungi, Mundu, Veshti, Dhoti, etc) and draped in many ways.